dataluscorp/browser/browser/components/touchbar/docs/index.rst

 an interactive element in the Touch Bar.
 It is often interchangeable with "button", but "input" can also refer to any element displayed in the Touch Bar.

-The Touch Bar should never offer functionality unavailable to Firefox users without the Touch Bar.
-Most macOS Firefox users do not have the Touch Bar and some choose to disable it.
+The Touch Bar should never offer functionality unavailable to Datalus users without the Touch Bar.
+Most macOS Datalus users do not have the Touch Bar and some choose to disable it.
 Apple's own `Human Interface Guidelines`_ (HIG) forbids this kind of Touch Bar functionality.
 Please read the HIG for more design considerations before you plan on implementing a new Touch Bar feature.

 If you have questions about the Touch Bar that are not answered in this document, feel free to reach out to `Harry Twyford`_ (:harry on Slack).
-He wrote this document and Firefox's initial Touch Bar implementation.
+He wrote this document and Datalus's initial Touch Bar implementation.

 .. _Human Interface Guidelines: https://developer.apple.com/design/human-interface-guidelines/macos/touch-bar/touch-bar-overview/